esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

 ├── sdkconfig.defaults
 ```

-Before going further let's see what these files are for.
+Before going further, let's see what these files are for.

 - [.cargo/config.toml]
     - The Cargo configuration